Is DUI a Felony in North Carolina?

 - Driving While a Child Under 16 in Vehicle

 Given the incredible number of factors to consider, one would be best served in speaking with an experienced DWI attorney in North Carolina.
-If you have additional questions like, “Is DWI a felony”, or regarding impaired driving offenses, including sentencing, court processes or arrests, please feel free to contact Bill Powers directly at: 704-342-HELP (4357).
+If you have additional questions like, “Is DWI a felony”, or regarding impaired driving offenses, including sentencing, court processes or arrests, please feel free to contact Bill Powers directly at: 877-462-3841.
 Powers Law Firm offers confidential consultations, free of charge, for offenses involving DWI DUI and Impaired Driving.